rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 Notice that you don't need to pass the authenticated user down from the App component anymore.
 It is passed through it implicitly by using React's context.

 Now, start your application again and verify that it still works the same as before.
-You didn't change any behavior of your application in this section, but only shielded away the more complex logic into a higher order component and added the convenience of passing the authenticated user implictly via React's context rather than explicitly through the whole component tree by using props.
+You didn't change any behavior of your application in this section, but only shielded away the more complex logic into a higher order component and added the convenience of passing the authenticated user implicitly via React's context rather than explicitly through the whole component tree by using props.
 These are two advanced patterns in React and you have used both in this last section!

 {{% chapter_header "Password Reset and Password Change with Firebase" "react-firebase-password" %}}